CypherOS/vendor_overlay/README.md

 How to use
 ===================
-Both AOSCP and Google overlays are enabled by default.
-In order to exclude one or both, you should use:
+Google overlays are enabled by default.
+In order to exclude them, you should use:

-    TARGET_USES_AOSCP_OVERLAY := false

-or

     TARGET_USES_GOOGLE_OVERLAY := false

 in your devices BoardConfig.mk, or export them before building with:

-    export TARGET_USES_AOSCP_OVERLAY=false
+    export TARGET_USES_GOOGLE_OVERLAY=false